nos1609/AMD_OC_Ryzen/README.md

 ### 9. SMBIOS - How to Easily Update in OC

+As mentioned above, the SMBIOS iMacPro1,1 is probably the best for this build and is very stable when running under Mojave.

-SMBIOS data can be generated using an old copy of Clover (but do NOT use Clover to edit the __config.plist__ files for OpenCore), or using the recommended [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
+The SMBIOS data can be generated using an old copy of Clover (but do NOT use Clover to edit the __config.plist__ files for OpenCore), or using the recommended [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 Also, do not use apps like "OpenCore configurator"; such editors will corrupt the __config.plist__ file.

 If you already have SNs and UUIDs values in an existing OpenCore config file, then cloning that SMBIOS data is easy.
 OC allows you to simpliy copy and paste sections, such as the PlatformInfo section, between config files.